- In this section:

 - Registration desk throughout the day and evening;

-- Meet and greet volunteers;
+- Meet and greet volunteers

-- Helping us promote the event to the media, to different groups, getting leaflets and posters out there;
+- Helping us promote the event to the media, to different groups, getting leaflets and posters out there

 - Meeting people at the train and bus stations.

-- Welsh translation
+- Welsh and BSL translation or interpretation

 - People to help us get raffle prize donations